T1mLen6/24677_Modern-Control-Theory/README.md

 # 24677_Modern-Control-Theory
-HomeWorks and Projects for CMU 24677 class。
+HomeWorks and Projects for CMU 24677 class.